Janice Dickinson: Television career

 In 2009, Dickinson was a guest judge on the Finnish version of the Top Model franchise.
-She created controversy after the claimed effects of accidentally mixing a sleeping aid with champagne caused her to fall down a flight of stairs and burst out at the models.
+She created controversy after the claimed effects of accidentally mixing a sleeping aid with champagne caused her to fall down a flight of stairs and then berating the models.
 Dickinson was taken to a hospital where she was told she had no visible injuries.
 She later apologized to the models during the show's airing.

 Other guest appearances include "Still Charmed and Kicking", an episode of Charmed.
 Dickinson made a cameo appearance in Darren Hayes's music video "On the Verge of Something Wonderful".
 In 2010, Dickinson appeared on the celebrity edition of British dinner-party contest Come Dine with Me, on which she frequently butted heads with former Page 3 Girl Samantha Fox over her glamour modeling career, and flirted with Calum Best.

 Dickinson appeared in the fourth season of Celebrity Rehab with Dr. Drew, which premiered in December 2010.
 In 2011, she guest-starred in an episode of 90210 (titled "Project Runway").

 In August 2015, Dickinson was a housemate on the sixteenth season of the British reality show, Celebrity Big Brother.
 She became the seventh celebrity to be evicted from the house, just two days before the final.

 In 2020, Dickinson appeared on season 24 of The Bachelor.

 In 2023, she appeared on I'm a Celebrity...
 South Africa, which acted as an all-star series for the UK version of the show, but had to withdraw from the show on day 11 after she suffered a head injury, which required her being taken to hospital.
 Despite this, she still finished in 10th place out of 15 contestants.
 In September 2025, it was reported that she had sued ITV over the fall and injuries sustained.

 Personal life

 Dickinson has been married four times.
-Her former husbands are Ron Levy, Simon Fields, and Alan B. Gersten.
-She has a son, Nathan, and a daughter, Savannah.
+Her former husbands are Ron Levy, Simon Fields, and Alan Gersten.
+She has a son, Nathan Fields, and a daughter, Savannah Rodin.
 Dickinson was having an affair with Sylvester Stallone when Savannah was born in 1994, and it was reported that Stallone was the father.
 Their relationship ended when DNA tests proved he was not the father.
 In her books and in interviews, she has discussed her numerous sexual relationships with male and female celebrities.
+She dated Jon Lovitz in 2004.
 In 2012, she announced she was engaged to Dr. Robert Gerner ("Rocky"), a psychiatrist whom she married in December 2016.

 In November 2014, Dickinson joined a number of women accusing comedian Bill Cosby of rape, alleging that Cosby raped her in 1982.
 Dickinson said that she tried to write about this in her 2002 autobiography, but Cosby and his lawyers pressured her and her lawyers to remove the details.

 In March 2016, it was revealed that Dickinson had been diagnosed with breast cancer.